-- Participants restrict off-topic discussion to a certain time
+- Participants restrict off-topic discussion to a specific time

 - Discussions focus on ideas rather than people

-- There is an agreement on how decisions are made
+- There is an agreement on the decision-making process

 Documentation analysis involves examining available written materials and existing organizational assets.
-These materials may include current product specifications, technical documentation, compliance documents, problem reports, and procedure manuals.
+These materials may include current product specifications, technical documentation, compliance documents, problem reports, lessons learned from previous projects, and procedure manuals.

 - Obtain background information

-- Understand the context of a business need
+- Capture the context of a business need

 - Verify the interview and workshop information